adh1ka/carRents/README.md

 Simple Car Rents App
 LKS DIY IT Software Solution for Business

-Using WPF .NET Frameworks and Microsoft SQL 2022
+Using WinForms .NET Frameworks and Microsoft SQL 2022